CiscoDevNet/intersight-python-utils/os-discovery-agent-linux/README.md

 Confirm all pre-requisite packages are installed

-Confirm all shell scripts have execute permissions
+Confirm all shell scripts from repository have execute permissions

 With a privileged user account run gather_inventory_from_host.sh or setup a cron job to run at boot and preferably every 24 hours

+Check Host HCL status in Intersight to see populate OS & driver info

 ## Details